+ABI supports innovative approaches to long-term environmental sustainability for the whole waste stream.
 Recycling of waters and by-products and reducing solid waste are important to lowa's environment.
-ABI believes the state and federal government should support through attainable goals, incentives, education and technical assistance, waste reduction, waste minimization, composting, waste-to-energy facilities and recycling activities that are cost-benefit justified.
+ABI believes the state and federal government should support through attainable goals, incentives, education and technical assistance, waste reduction, waste minimization, composting, waste-to-energy facilities and recycling activities that are costbenefit justified.
 The state and federal government should eliminate environmental policies that limit such incentives.
-ABI supports innovative approaches to long-term environmental sustainability for the whole waste stream.